-Section C - One essay question linking two texts such as: Death of a Salesman and Keats' poetry
+Section C - One essay question linking two texts such as: Death of a Salesman, Tess of the D'Urbervilles and Keats' poetry

 Paper 2: Texts and Genres

 Answer 3 questions based on either the Crime Genre or the Political Genre.
 Students study three texts: one post-2000 prose text like The Kite Runner or Atonement, one poetry, e.g Blake or Coleridge and one further text, e.g The Handmaid's Tale.
 One of these texts must have been written pre-1900.